Drop Everything and Read Books

-There is also a Ninjago graphic novels series that I suspect are next on my son’s agenda.
+There is also a Ninjago graphic novels series that I suspect is next on my son’s agenda.
 These look more advanced.

-The Ninjago Reader series are probably our next purchase.
+The Ninjago Reader series is probably our next purchase.
 Am I a lunatic by being so bothered that by the lack of fingers?
 My son thinks so.

 The appeal of the Ninjago chapter books could be that they are tied to toys, apps, and TV shows.
 There is a lot to be said in being immersed 360 degrees in this fantasy world.